The Operations dashboard provides visibility into your application's performance, errors, and resource usage through a collection of pre-built charts.

 Queued background actions

-Displays the peak number of background actions waiting in queues.
+Displays the peak number of background actions waiting in queues over time.

-Shows the number of failed background action attempts over time, grouped by queue, action, or retry attempt number.
+Shows the number of failed background action attempts over time.

 Running background actions